unrealwork/axibase-collector/jobs/examples/jvm/README.md

 ## Overview

-This document describes how to collect JMX metrics introduced in [Java Virtual Machine (JVM)](https://docs.oracle.com/javase/specs/jvms/se7/html/) 6+ based applications for long-term retention and monitoring in Axibase Time Series Database.
+This document describes how to collect JMX metrics exposed by Java applications for long-term retention and monitoring in Axibase Time Series Database.

+The integration enables both performance monitoring (garbage collection, load, threads, heap/offheap memory), availability monitoring (system uptime counter), as as well as configuration tracking by notifying on changes in system properties.

 ## Requirements

-Java Virtual Machine `6+`
+* JRE/JDK 6+

 ## Installation steps

-### Enable JMX in JVM based application
+### Enable JMX in Java application

-Configure your JVM based application for jmx connection.
-Configuration procedure is described [here](../../jmx.md).
+Configure your Java application for JMX data collection as described [here](../../jmx.md).

 ### Import JVM job into Axibase Collector